dwinter/shell-genomics/_episodes/04-redirection.md

 > You might be confused about why we're naming our output file with a `.txt` extension.
 After all,
 > it will be holding FASTQ formatted data that we're extracting from our FASTQ files.
 Won't it
 > also be a FASTQ file?
 The answer is, yes - it will be a FASTQ file and it would make sense to
-> name it with a `.fastq` extension.
-However, using a `.fastq` extension will lead us to problems
+> name it with a `.fq` extension.
+However, using a `.fq` extension will lead us to problems
 > when we move to using wildcards later in this episode.
 We'll point out where this becomes
 > important.
 For now, it's good that you're thinking about file extensions!
 >